Environment Fixed Penalty Notices (FPNs) Kingdom

 You can pay by cash at any Payzone outlet.
 You will need the FPN which contains your unique barcode.

-How to challenge an FPN
+How to challenge a Fixed Penalty Notice

 There are no formal grounds for appeal against a Fixed Penalty Notice (FPN).